 Use your tracking

 I’m assuming you’re tracking your traffic and sales through Google Analytics or something similar, but if you’re not, you can simply stop reading now and get to it!
 There are a few ways to find your pages in need of intensive care in Google Analytics.
 The easiest way is to check which pages have the highest exit rate.

 The exit rate is the percentage of people leaving your site from a certain page, not to be confused with bounce rate.
 So people leaving a page, but staying on your website, will not be counted towards your exit rate.
 You can find your exit rate in Google Analytics, below Content:

-Be sure to set the amount of unique page views to something relevant, otherwise you’ll get all kinds of pages with a 100% drop-off.
+Be sure to set the number of unique page views to something relevant, otherwise, you’ll get all kinds of pages with a 100% drop-off.

 This is where the “page value” comes in.
 Page value is basically the average amount of money people spend after having visited a page.
 So if a bigger portion of the visitors to a certain page buy something on your website, the page value of that page will go up.
 If you select “All Pages” instead of “Exit Pages” in Google Analytics, you’ll be able to order your pages by “Page Value”.
 In order to get some relevant data, you should set an advanced filter: